-For insured persons with monthly earnings of less than 5,000 pesos, the minimum monthly earnings for contribution calculation purposes for medical benefits are 4,000 pesos.
+For insured persons with monthly earnings of less than 5,000 pesos, the minimum monthly earnings used to calculate contributions for medical benefits are 4,000 pesos.

-For insured persons with monthly earnings of at least 30,000 pesos, the maximum monthly earnings for contribution calculation purposes for medical benefits are 30,000 pesos.
+For insured persons with monthly earnings of at least 30,000 pesos, the maximum monthly earnings used to calculate contributions for medical benefits are 30,000 pesos.

-Contributions are paid monthly, except for voluntary contributors who may pay contributions monthly, quarterly, semiannually, or annually.
+Contributions of employed persons are paid monthly; voluntary contributors pay monthly, quarterly, semi-annually, or annually; overseas workers pay annually.